rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ### emails
 Type: `Resource[]` (optional).

-An array of Resource objects where the values are URLs in the [@RFC6068] `mailto` scheme or free-text email addresses.
-Types are:
+An array of Resource objects where the values are URLs in the `mailto` scheme [@RFC6068] or free-text email addresses.
+The default value of the `type` property is `email`.
+If set, the type MUST be `email` or `other`.

-  - `personal` The address is for emailing in a personal context.
-  - `work` The address is for emailing in a professional context.
-  - `other` The address is for some other purpose.
-A label property MAY be included to display next to the address to help the user identify its purpose.

 ### phones
 Type: `Resource[]` (optional).

 An array of Resource objects where the values are URIs scheme or free-text phone numbers.
 Typical URI schemes are the [@RFC3966] `tel` or [@RFC3261] `sip` schemes, but any URI scheme is allowed.
-Resource types are:
+Types are:

   - `voice` The number is for calling by voice.
   - `fax` The number is for sending faxes.
   - `pager` The number is for a pager or beeper.
   - `other` The number is for some other purpose.
 A label property MAY be included to display next to the number to help the user identify its purpose.

-The following labels are pre-defined for phone resources:

- - `private` The phone number should be used in a private context.
- - `work` The phone number should be used in a professional context

 ### online
 Type: `Resource[]` (optional).